plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### April: Put your personal spin on the news ($22,290 MRR)

-Google announced their FLoC initiative and this is a topic we have a lot of thoughts about.
-So we published a blog post on "[how to fight back against Google FLoC](https://plausible.io/blog/google-floc)" to increase the awareness.
+Google announced their FLoC initiative which is a topic we have a lot of thoughts about.
+So we published a blog post on "[how to fight back against Google FLoC](https://plausible.io/blog/google-floc)" to increase awareness.

-More than 16,000 people read the post during the month and we got a lot of attention.
+More than 16,000 people read the post during the month, and we got a lot of attention.
 This is a good example of a different way to look at content marketing.

 It doesn't always have to be based on keyword research and what people search for.
-If there are some news and happenings that you and your potential audience care about, do post about it.
-Don't just repeat the news that everyone else is reporting but put your personal spin and point of view into it.
+If there are some news and happenings that you and your potential audience care about, do a post about it.
+Don't just repeat the information everyone else is reporting but put your personal spin and point of view into it.
 Add something unique, informative and/or entertaining.

 ### May: More success with Google-related content ($26,422 MRR)

-Google announced that the AMP pages will no longer get preferential treatment in Google search results.
-This was a big event in terms of keeping the web as open as possible.
+Google announced that the AMP pages would no longer get preferential treatment in Google search results.
+This was a significant event for keeping the web as open as possible.

-We looked at the topic from our angle in the "[Google AMP is dead!](https://plausible.io/blog/google-amp)" blog post and it was a hit.
+We looked at the topic from our angle in the "[Google AMP is dead!](https://plausible.io/blog/google-amp)" blog post, and it was a hit.
 More than 35,000 people read the post.

-These types of post may be less effective in terms of trial signups and conversions than more direct posts related to our product such as "Why you should stop using Google Analytics on your website".
+These posts may be less effective regarding trial signups and conversions than more direct posts related to our product, such as "Why you should stop using Google Analytics on your website".
 But they're still valuable.

-They boost your brand awareness, provide links and social media mentions and somewhere further down the line many people may remember that Plausible site when they're looking for a Google Analytics alternative.
+They boost your brand awareness, provide links and social media mentions and somewhere further down the line, many people may remember that Plausible site when they're looking for a Google Analytics alternative.

 ### June: Robert joins us as the third team member ($29,285 MRR)